 📥 Getting Your API Key

-Once you’ve received your temporary token, use it to request your API key from the following POST endpoint.
-You will only see your API key once.
-Store it securely, treat it like a password.
+Once you’ve received your temporary token, use it to request your API key from the following GET endpoint.
+You will only see your API key once—store it securely and treat it like a password.

-If successful, the response will return your API key:
+If successful, the response will return your API key and the selected mode:

 json